sec-stuttgart/pia-mpc/README.md

 For example, appending `-j4` limits the number of parallel builds to 4.
 You can also just build the executables for the individual use cases;
 for this, we give the build instructions below.

+Note: Building some or all of the examples can take several hours.

 ## Run Experiments 🚀